MatthiasPeltzer/vidply/README.md

 ---

-Made with ❤️ and Vanilla JavaScript by Matthias Peltzer
+Made with Vanilla JavaScript by Matthias Peltzer